sherrylixuecheng/sherrylixuecheng.github.io/_pages/outreaching.md

 permalink: /outreaching/
 author_profile: true
 ---
+## AI for Science Community
+I'm a core organizer in AI for Science Community We are a group of researchers would like to serve the community and lead AI for Science to a better future.
+Please checkout our [AI for Science community](https://ai4sciencecommunity.github.io/)

+We host workshops and will have first AI for Science conferences.
+We also write blogs and have slack and WeChat communities.

 ## AI4Sci Education
 I think it is equally important to perform the cutting-edge research by myself and to help the growth of next generation of researchers.
 I'm currently collaborating with PalmDrive Education as a scientic mentor and working closely with talented college students on **AI4Sci** and/or **quantum sciences**.